geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 I shared a coffee with a brilliant friend from that original team a couple of years ago (who was also in my dev team that built reliable messaging into the SQL Server prior.
 Hi, Ivan!).
 One of his most poignant comments over coffee that day was, <b>“The biggest mistake we made was in not standardizing the patterns into implementations for everyone to share.”</b>

-I had repeated that mistake once myself - particularly on the Journal Reader. <b>Per his warning and our mutual pain, libraries and default implementations were created in subsequent instantiations.</b> Much of what I have written about here is based on those implementations, including:
+I had repeated that mistake once myself - particularly on the Journal Reader. <b>Per his warning and our mutual pain, libraries and default implementations were created in subsequent instantiations.</b> Much of what I have written about here has made its way into those implementations, including:

   1. The resource library used by noun services to handle all DB calls accessing the ‘resource’ and ‘journal’ tables.
 Three versions of this library (Java, C#, Go) have implemented optimistic locking.
 One even added sophisticated support for idempotency.